IsaacDexter/Mislicnesig/Faith/Gelwaré.md

 - In return, she blesses her followers with visions of bounty in times of need, with knowledge of the land in her sleep, and the skills to navigate the land from the earth
 # Saint Vaul
 - Achieved Sainthood of Gelwaré after fighting transgressors who attempted to denude the forests of [[Carévessa]]

+**Gelwaré**, the spirit of the vast forest of Carevessa, presides over rural, nomadic communities and conclaves.
+She is of the oldest gods of Tawrdyrge: land deities and river spirits who are said to have presided in the region long before settlement.
+Worship is tribal and ritualistic, involving ceremonial burnings, animal sacrifice, and displays of devotion to sacred and sublime natural features.

+Her followers are traditional, cautious and quick tempered.
+Although they were persecuted to some extent as pagans, the defence of their holy sites has turned to violent conflict, and these people are considered both a danger and an enemy to both the industrious **Larewes** and the opulent **Lyons**.